 The Department for Education is focussed on supporting schools to build whole school environments and develop approaches within which all students can achieve their full potential.
 A recent review of published policies and information - Mental health and wellbeing provision in schools - was commissioned in response the Green Paper 'Transforming children and young people's mental health provision'.
 This review included Thrive as an initiative that supports and promotes positive mental health.
-(DfE 20184).
+(DfE 2018).

-In addition to building a bank of case studies to show the impact of the Thrive Approach, we are committed to a programme of ongoing research.
+to a programme of ongoing research.
 One study commissioned by Thrive looked at the potential social return on investment (SROI).
 This SROI research indicated that for every £1 spent the short-term return was £9, rising to £16-22 over the longer term.
-(Courtney 20135).
+(Courtney 2013 5).